waggle-sensor/edgeprocessor-v1/README.md

 This repo contains software and tools specific to the edge processor, covering functionality such as:

 * Installing required audio / video processing dependencies.
-* Capturing images for the image pipeline.
+* Operating the image pipeline.

 ## Setup